EGAdams/the_function_caller/test_assistant.md

         str: The content of the file.
     """

-    # morph the file name since the assistant seems to be looking at it's sandbox
+    # morph the file name since the assistant seems to be looking in it's sandbox
     filename = filename.replace( '/mnt/data/', '' )
     with open(filename, 'r') as file:
         return file.read()